Bogs Workman Review

 Our other new favorite aspect, the "heel-lock" setup — may be slightly polarizing.
 This is a cushioned collar sewn into the heel of the boot and is designed to wrap around the Achilles tendon to lock the heel down in place.
 Our main tester has narrow heels that are always moving around in laceless boots and really appreciates this new design.
 In the Classic Ultra High, which doesn't have this collar, our heels rubbed a divot into the neoprene at the back of the heel, so we think this new collar setup may help the Workman boots last longer.
 However, while we love the heel-lock collar, it did take some getting used to, and we recognize that it may not work for everyone.

-This new outsole pattern brings the Workman up into competition with the most grippy boots in our test — exactly what we exact of our Editors' Choice!
+This new outsole pattern brings the Workman up into competition with the most grippy boots in our test.

-The Workman comes equipped for cold weather with 7.5mm of Neo-Tech waterproof insulation.
+The Workman comes equipped for cold weather with 5mm of Neo-Tech waterproof insulation.
 When our feet got chilly, we found ourselves reaching for these boots because we knew they'd warm us up.
-They did extremely well in our ice water immersion test, and we found they were in the top-tier for warmth all around.
-The double insole setup even kept the bottom of bare feet warm in our testing, something we appreciate a great deal!
+They did extremely well in our ice water immersion test, and we found they were in the top tier for warmth all around.
+The double insole setup kept the bottom of bare feet warm in our ice-bathtub testing, which we greatly appreciate!

-We can't corroborate Bogs expansive claims that the Workman is "comfort-rated" to -72 degrees Fahrenheit, as we don't have access to that kind of temperature in our region, but we do know they were cozy on sub-freezing mornings in rural Maine.
+We can't corroborate Bogs expansive claims that the Workman is "comfort-rated" to -72 degrees Fahrenheit, as we don't have access to that kind of temperature in our region, but we do know they were cozy down to zero degrees on chilly days in Western Montana.

 As always, we do want to provide the caveat that these boots are insulated enough that they're not very comfortable in warm conditions (above 50 degrees Fahrenheit), even despite their "Max-wick" technology.